yalimohammadi/yalimohammadi.github.io/_pages/about.md

   - /about.html
 ---
 Hey!
 I'm Yeganeh, a third year PhD student in [Operations Research](https://or.stanford.edu/) in Management Science and Engineering at Stanford.
 I am very fortunate to be advised by [Amin Saberi](http://stanford.edu/~saberi/).
-I am broadly interested in theoretical computer science and its intersection with economics and health policy.
+I am broadly interested in stochastic operations research and its applications to health policy and economics.
+My work combines ideas from computer science, probability theory, economics, and operations research to provide theoretical understanding for real-life problems.

 Before coming to Stanford, I received BSc in Computer Engineering with a minor in Mathematics from [Sharif University of Technology](http://www.en.sharif.edu/).
 There I was lucky to work with [Hamid Zarrabi-Zadeh](http://sharif.edu/~zarrabi/) on maximum bicliques in convex graphs.